swcarpentry/shell-novice/_episodes/04-pipefilter.md

 > ~~~
 > {: .output}
 >
+> The `uniq` command filters out adjacent matching lines in a file.
-> What other command(s) could be added to this in a pipeline to find
+> How could you extend this pipeline (using `uniq` and another command) to find
 > out what animals the file contains (without any duplicates in their
 > names)?
 >